 Prior to the offering, there has been no public market for the shares.
 The initial public offering price has been negotiated among us and the representatives.
-Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were our historical performance, estimates of our business potential and earnings prospects, an assessment of the our management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be our historical performance, estimates of our business potential and earnings prospects, an assessment of the our management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-Our Class A common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "RXRX."
+We have applied to list our Class A common stock on the Nasdaq Global Select Market under the symbol "RXRX."